Demi Rose Exposes Massive Cleavage In Plunging White Dress

 In the double Instagram update, Demi Rose rocked a plunging white dress with spaghetti straps so thin they seemed almost invisible.
 The upper portion of the dress was solid, with appliques over a thin white fabric.
 However, part of the dress was crafted from just the appliques, allowing her tanned skin to show.
 The small detail took the dress to an even sexier level, although the focus for many of her followers was still on the mouthwatering cleavage she had on display.

-Demi Rose’s hair was pulled up in a sleek ponytail, and she rocked a neutral makeup look with bronzed lids, long lashes and a soft pink lip.
+Demi Rose’s hair was pulled up in a sleek ponytail, and she rocked a neutral makeup look with bronzed lids, long lashes, and a soft pink lip.
 In the first shot, she lounged on a red seat in a luxurious spot in New York City.
 The space seems filled with ornate, gilded details, from the ceiling to the columns visible behind her, and features a whole lot of gold.

 Demi Rose had her followers’ jaws dropping in the second snap.
 While she glanced away from the camera in the first shot, in the second, she stared straight at the camera with a seductive gaze.
 The second shot wasn’t cropped quite as closely, so followers could see the full impact of her dress.
 The applique-style fabric continued all the way to her knees, revealing her thighs in a super scandalous look.
 The brunette may look covered up from far away, but up close, the white dress showed off a tantalizing amount of skin.
 In the second shot, Demi Rose also had a Champagne flute in her hands as she enjoyed a little taste of luxury.